patrikspiess/demo_patrikspiess/README.md

     pip install -i https://test.pypi.org/simple/ demo-patrikspiess

-Option -i is only needed because the packeg has to be loaded from the test PyPI repository.
-For official PyPI packages the -i option may be omited.
+Option -i is only needed because the package has to be loaded from the test PyPI repository.
+For official PyPI packages the -i option may be omitted.

 ## Upgrade